mirumee/ariadne-website/docs/intro.md

 Real-world resolvers are rarely that simple: they usually read data from some source such as a database, process inputs, or resolve value in the context of a parent object.
 How should our basic resolver look to resolve a client's user agent?

-In Ariadne every field resolver is called with at least two arguments: `obj` parent object, and the query's execution `info` that usually contains the `context` attribute that is GraphQL's way of passing additional information from the application to its query resolvers.
+In Ariadne every field resolver is called with at least two arguments: the query's parent object, and the query's execution `info` that usually contains a `context` attribute.
+The `context` is GraphQL's way of passing additional information from the application to its query resolvers.

+> In the above example, note the `*_` argument in the resolver's method signature.
+> The underscore is a convention used in many languages (including Python) to
+> indicate a variable that will not be used.
+The asterisk prefix is Python syntax
+> that informs the method it should expect a variable-length argument list.
+In
+> effect, the above example is throwing away any arguments passed to the resolver.
+> We've used that here, to simplify the example so that you can focus on its
+> purpose.

-The default GraphQL server implementation provided by Ariadne defines `info.context` as Python `dict` containing a single key named `request` containing a request object.
+The default GraphQL server implementation provided by Ariadne defines `info.context` as a Python `dict` containing a single key named `request` containing a request object.
 We can use this in our resolver:

 ```python
 def resolve_hello(_, info):